M&A Science Podcast

 How to Create an Agile M&A Strategy

-Having an Agile M&A strategy is a key component of being a proactive acquirer and rapidly growing companies.
-In this interview, Daniel Gittsovich, Vice President, Corporate Strategy & Development at L3Harris Technologies, discusses how to create an Agile M&A strategy.
+In this episode of the M&A Science Podcast, Daniel Gittsovich, Vice President, Corporate Strategy & Development at L3Harris Technologies, discusses how to create an agile M&A strategy.

 Daniel Gittsovich